 A former newspaper reporter and editor, Carolyn earned her Master of Arts degree through the McGregor School of Antioch University.
 A published poet, she teaches creative writing at Olympic College Shelton.
-She and Elspeth Pope produced her letterpress chapbook, Voluntary on a Flight of Angels, at Hypatia-in-the-Woods Press, and she recently worked with 93-year-old Shelton restaurateur Nita Bariekman on Nita’s cookbook/memoir.
+She and Elspeth Pope produced her letterpress chapbook, Voluntary on a Flight of Angels, at Hypatia-in-the-Woods Press.
+She has written two books of local history and is finishing her first murder mystery.

 Allen is the founder and manager of a small electronics company in Shelton.
 He says he is an engineer by profession and a humanitarian by choice. and he adds his prudent, businesslike approach to Hypatia affairs.
 He has been a board member of the Economic Development Council of Mason County and he is the local chapter leader of The Compassionate Friends, a worldwide support organization for parents who have lost children.

 Untiring in her goal of introducing Hypatia-in-the-Woods to people of all ages, cultures, and classes, Vivian Bliss brings wide experience with social networking and information technology to the Board of Directors.
 Originally from Kansas, Vivian moved to Washington State in 1997 to work for Microsoft.
 She now works as an information science consultant and studies food & wine pairing.

 Allan retired from work as a county land use planner after 25 years of service.
 He has been an advocate for women in the arts, has been a board member of Hypatia-in-the-Woods since mid-2014, and continues to support the maintenance of the Holly House as a safe and quiet place for creativity.